What’s a common factor in boosting employee engagement, retention rates, and overall culture? Employee appreciation.

 When employees feel appreciated, it can significantly boost morale and engagement.

-- Workers’ satisfaction is increased due to benefits like vacation time and retirement plans.
+- Workers’ satisfaction increased due to benefits like vacation time and retirement plans.
 Although this helps engagement in some ways, Gallup believes “benefits and perks alone won’t improve engagement in the long term.”

-- Employees are more satisfied with recognition received from work accomplishments, creating better, stronger relationships with managers and colleagues.
+- Employees were more satisfied with recognition received from work accomplishments, creating better, stronger relationships with managers and colleagues.
 This, Gallup argues, is “the best explanation for improvements in the percentage of engaged employees.”

 Acknowledging Achievements Leads to More Engagement